 An oasis is something that provides refuge, relief, or pleasant contrast.
 Collocating library services with other human services reduces barriers and improves access to valuable community space, information, and resources which those who may benefit from the most may be less likely or unable to seek out due to limited time, means, awareness, or transportation.
 The Library Oasis will offer all who visit a space to reflect and rest, the opportunity to explore freely, play, read, and discover what is possible.

-The Northfield Public Library Oasis will provide:
+The Northfield Public Library Oasis now offers:

 24-hour access to return books and pickup holds

-access to comfortable and inviting indoor and outdoor space for public use
+Access to comfortable and inviting indoor and outdoor space for public use

-a collection of high interest materials and resources with self-checkout kiosk
+A collection of high interest materials and resources with self-checkout kiosk

-staff expertise and support
+Staff expertise and support

 Access to computers and wifi